ishitagupta1/ishitagupta1/README.md

 ### Hi there 👋
 <p>Curently learning MERN stack</p>
 <p>Python and javascript enthusiast</p>
-<p>Fun fact: I'm a formula 1 fan & like to make data science projects on them :)</p>
+<p>Fun fact: I'm a formula 1 fan & I like to make data science projects on it :)</p>

 <!--
 **ishitagupta1/ishitagupta1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.